Frequently Asked Questions

 Will there be washroom facilities at the event?

-Yes, there will be portable toilets on the grounds.
+Yes, there will be portable toilets on the grounds and washroom facilities inside Memorial Gardens.

-Can I bring food into the gated/concert area?
+Can I bring food or beverages into Memorial Gardens Arena?

 Will there be somewhere I can fill up my water bottle outside of the gated/concert area?

-Can I bring beverages into the gated/concert area?
+Can I bring beverages into the concerts at Memorial Gardens Arena?

-Unfortunately, for safety reasons no outside beverages are allowed inside the gated areas.
-Please note there is no water bottle filling station in the gated/concert area.
+Unfortunately, for safety reasons no outside beverages are allowed inside the arena.
+Please note there are water fountains inside the arena.

 Will there be a baby change area at the event?